-IDENTIFIED BARRIER ACTION PLAN STATUS - End of 2020 Some clients have a difficult time finding and keeping a job.
+Employment IDENTIFIED BARRIER ACTION PLAN STATUS - End of 2020 Some clients have a difficult time finding and keeping a job.
 Include employment goals in ISPs when appropriate; develop partnerships with employment programs.
 This barrier was increased significantly in 2020 due to COVID-19.
 Our work on this barrier will continue.
+Workforce shortage for clinicians affects quantity & quality of services Use Workforce Shortage special funds wisely Educate legislators about improving Medicaid rates so a reasonable wage can be paid Gave agency-wide raises and extra days off.
+Ex.
+Dir. working with 3 coalitions/networks to educate legislators.
+No progress as of yet in having the rate raised.